 All parent and family engagement programs and activities funded through Title I programs must be developed with meaningful involvement, consultation, and advice of parents of participating children.
-Schools must ensure the appropriate advisory committee submits recommendations to the School Site Council (SSC) and that its members are fully involved in 1) planning the program using data, 2) making modifications to the plan, 3) monitoring implementation for alignment, and 4) assessing the impact of funded programs and activities on student achievement.
+Schools must ensure the English Learner Advisory Committee (ELAC) submits recommendations to the School Site Council (SSC) and the SSC members are fully involved in 1) planning the program using data, 2) making modifications to the School Plan for Student Achievement (SPSA), 3) monitoring implementation of the SPSA, and 4) assessing the impact of funded programs and activities on student achievement.